PINTO0309/PINTO_model_zoo/425_Gold-YOLO-Body-Head-Hand/README.md

 - Dataset
   - COCO-Hand (14,667 Images, 66,903 labels, All re-annotated manually)
   - http://vision.cs.stonybrook.edu/~supreeth/COCO-Hand.zip
   - I am adding my own enhancement data to COCO-Hand and re-annotating all images.
+In other words, only COCO images were cited and no annotation data were cited.
   - I have no plans to publish my own dataset.
     ```
     body_label_count: 30,729 labels